 Lawn Chair Tuesdays

 A new class format for learning about gardening topics will be offered by the St. Charles Master Gardeners.
 The classes are free and take place in the Demonstration Gardens on site at the extension center.
-The first class is on May 19, 6:30 p.m. to dusk.
+The next class is on June 16, 6:30 p.m. to dusk.
 More info

 Scott Killpack retires

 Scott Killpack, Agronomy/Natural Resource Specialist and County Program Director, retired with 32 years of service to University of Missouri Extension, 19 of those years in St. Charles County.
 Countless residents have benefited from his expertise and passion to educate and to provide science-based information in an easy-to-understand way.
 Scott and his wife will be moving to Idaho to be closer to their family.
 His last day in the office was March 31.

 The Emerald Ash Borer (EAB) was found last year in St. Charles County.
 Due to the potential spread and destruction from this pest, you should take steps to protect ash trees while they are relatively healthy.
 Once canopy dieback or thinning begins, the tree's vascular system is considerably damaged.
 Treatment at that point may stop additional damage, but it cannot reverse the existing damage.
 Resources to learn more about this pest and how to manage it: Insecticide Options for Protecting Ash Trees from Emerald Ash Borer (PDF) | Tree pests

 If you have received help from Extension programming and/or services in St. Charles County, please consider letting the County Executive or your county council member know about your experience.
 Our operation is dependent on an annual county council appropriation.
 Your comments will verify the benefit residents receive from extension.
 Find your county council member